 Li is played by an unknown actress, who put on 15 kilos in muscle for the role.
 The movie also stars Slovak tennis star Dominika Cibulkova, who lost to Li in the 2014 Australian Open finals.

-"Everything about Li is fascinating, from the way that she shows her emotions, her temper, the way she called the shots with the press and her husband," Chan told Variety
+“Everything about Li is fascinating, from the way that she shows her emotions, her temper, the way she called the shots with the press and her husband,” Chan told Variety in 2015.

 “But Li also endured a lot of difficult stages in her life, notably bad debt and having to learn to manage her own team.
 This is really a story of achieving independence on her own terms and I related to it very personally.”